uislambekov/TDAvec/python/README.md

 | pes      | 0.989 | 0.717 |
 | pi       | 0.986 | 0.547 |

-As you can see, majority off them are very close to 1, which means that the models are pretty accurate.
-Presented belowe truth/predictions scatter plots confirm this conslusion:
+As you can see, majority of them are very close to 1, which means that the models are pretty accurate.
+Presented below truth/predictions scatter plots confirm this conslusion:

 ![Comparison](./readme_figs/comparison.png)